hunter-teacher-cert/reg_assignments-SAYbaw/FinalProjectSabaughSpring22/UNIX_AWKminiLesson.md

 	awk 'NR >= 2 && NR < 6 {print NR " " $0}' ted.txt

+The linear regression formula is

+	Y = a + bX

+Here is how we will solve that formula, the use that formula for our predictive model.
 So far, all of our awk programs have been done “in-line” or on the command line because they were very small.
 Our statistical model will still be a small program, but sometimes you might find it easier to write the program in a separate text file and you can write it out in a more traditional way you are used to writing programs in other languages that use curly braces {} like Java or the C languages.
 You could use any text editor and create a new file TedWarYears.txt.

 	BEGIN {
 		FS = ",";	#field seperator